HemitSystemutvikling/ePROM/SendeMeldingTilInnbyggerV2.md

 * SendMessageToCitizenResult

  * notificationChannel – The channel used to send the document to the citizen `{ None | Helsenorge | DigitalMailbox | Unsecure }`
+ * messageToCitizenId – The Id of the message

 ## Feilsituasjoner